sangling/OfficeDocs-AppCompliance/Teams/mural-mural.md

 Describe where/how is this application's data is stored and how access to it is controlled.
 Is it encrypted?
 Who can access it?
 How do you ensure that only authorized systems/individuals can access it?
 Examples: 2FA for all admins, Privileged Access Management (PMA), partitioning service admin accounts from Azure AD/corporate user accounts, protected IP ranges between systems, etc.

 >Data is stored in our Microsoft Azure Cloud service.
 The data is stored encrypted at rest with AES-256.
 Our infrastructure and devops team has access to the database management, but not to the data itself.
-Users login to the system with MFA and there's an audit trail of every action taken by them once in the infra.
+Users login to the system with MFA and there&#x27;s an audit trail of every action taken by them once in the infra.

 #### Organizational controls for data stored by partner